Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Get-AzCosmosDBSqlRestorableResource.md

 ## DESCRIPTION
 Lists all the restorable Azure Cosmos DB SQL resources available for a specific database account at a given time and location.
+The list is useful to know what resources exist in the source account at the given time.
+This will provide the user an indication of what to expect if the account is restored to the given time.
+The user can also use this list and provide a subset of restorable resources if the user wants to restore only specific databases/containers.

 ## EXAMPLES